Degree53/doxdown/README.md

 doxdown is a jsDoc to [MkDocs](http://www.mkdocs.org/) markdown generator.
 It allows you to control your documentation on a comment by comment basis, choosing the page and document the comment belongs to.
 This is especially useful when you need to document multiple separate APIs in one codebase.

-Running it on a directory with the default options will parse all nested JavaScript files and output a `./doxdown` folder containing a folder per document each with Markdown files and a `mkdocs.yml` in the format expected by [MkDocs](http://www.mkdocs.org/).
+Running it on a directory with the default options will parse all nested JavaScript files and output a `./doxdown` folder.
+Inside will be a folder for each document with Markdown files and a `mkdocs.yml` file in the format expected by [MkDocs](http://www.mkdocs.org/).
+You can then run MkDocs on any of those folders to build a site that you can deploy to a server.

 ## Installation